NOC-OI/web-novice/_episodes/04-requests.md

 As an additional example of using requests to connect to an API rather than a plain web site we’ll use the [Open-Meteo API][open-meteo-api].
-(This is free for non-commercial use, so does not require an API key.)
+(This is free for non-commercial use and does not require an API key.)

-Looking at the [documentation for this API][open-meteo-api-docs] (specifically, the API URL under the API Response sction), we can build a URL to access a temperature forecast for the next three days for NOC Southampton.
+Looking at the [documentation for this API][open-meteo-api-docs] (specifically, the API URL under the API Response section), we can build a URL to access a temperature forecast for the next three days for NOC Southampton.
 This URL has four parameters (latitude, longitude, variable we are accessing and number of days we're interested in).